panacloud/Base-React-App/README.md

 6. When the React App is running locally and remotely on the surge we will start learning React from the following tutorial: https://daveceddia.com/react-tutorial/

-Note: Our code will start from App.js and other component files
+Note: We will start writing React code in App.js and other component files